-(viii) confirmation as to whether the trades were done on-market or off-market;
+[moved up]

-(ix) in respect of a transaction pursuant to paragraph 3.64(h), the announcement must disclose the nature, term and amount of the financial obligation as well the number, value and class of securities offered as security, guarantee, collateral or otherwise; and
+(g) where securities of the issuer are used as security, guarantee, collateral or otherwise granting a charge, lien or other encumbrance the announcement must disclose the nature, term and amount of the financial obligation as well the number, value and class of securities offered as security, guarantee, collateral or otherwise; and

-(x) whether clearance has been given in terms of paragraph 3.66.
+(h) whether clearance has been given in terms of paragraph 3.66.
 In the case of dealings by associates, this requirement does not apply.

-3.64 Transaction includes:
+3.64 Dealings include:

 (a) any sale, purchase or subscription of securities in the issuer (including in terms of a rights offer, capitalisation award or scrip dividend);